wmglab-duke/ascent/docs/source/Code_Hierarchy/Java.md

 The `createNervePartInstance()` method in Part (`src/model/Part.java`) contains the operations required to represent epineurium in COMSOL.
-The epineurium cross section is represented one of two ways:
+The epineurium cross-section is represented one of two ways:

 - If `deform_ratio`
   in **_Sample_** is set to 1 and `"DeformationMode"` is not `"NONE"`,